Most of us want to take the high road, and let the best product win.

 - Get very good at FUD in general.
 You’ll need to get very good at the weaknesses of your competitors if you want to execute this strategy.
 When they are running out of money.
 Their downtime issues.
 Their security gaps.
 Sometimes, a prospect will simply pick the less scary vendor.
 You may need to learn to make the competition more scary.

-- Buy out the top partners and box out the competition here.
+- Pay up with the top partners and box out the competition here.
 Boxing out your competition through semi-exclusive relationships with the top partners in the industry works.
 Let them invest.
 Give them special treatment in exchange for semi-exclusive relationships.
 Etc.

 You probably don’t like this stuff.
 Personally, I wasn’t good at this stuff.
 And done wrong, all this can damage your brand.
 You have to be very careful.